 While tasting the different food and drinks, guests also had the chance to sign up for prizes during a silent auction.
-The auction included donations from local businesses that featured yoga classes, dinner reservations, golf outings and other prizes.
+For example, the auction included donations from local businesses that featured yoga classes, dinner reservations, golf outings and other prizes.

 Guests also enjoyed the musical stylings of Philadelphia-based band Curtis Jr. while touring the different tables around the hall.
 The band performed on the stage at the far side of the room and played an acoustic set of popular songs throughout the evening to complement the chatter around the hall.

 For more than ten years, the festival has been a staple in Avalon.
-Avalon Chamber of Commerce and Fred’s Avalon Liquor Store presented the festival as a way to celebrate the spring season and welcome visitors before the summer season.
+Avalon Chamber of Commerce and Fred’s Avalon Liquor Store presented the festival as a way to celebrate the spring season; as well as welcome visitors before the summer season.

-Patrice Davis, the coordinator for the Avalon Chamber of Commerce, explained that the festival helps attract visitors to the town every year.
+Patrice Davis, the coordinator for the Avalon Chamber of Commerce, explained that the festival helps attract town tourism every year.

 “It’s a great way to kick off spring and get everyone down to Avalon before the start of the summer,” Davis stated.

 The festival is held every year on the Friday before Mother’s Day.
-For more information about the event or to check out more events in Avalon visit visitavalonnj.com.
+For more info about the event or to check out more events in Avalon visit visitavalonnj.com.

 Want to see more highlights from the best New Jersey events?
 Catch up on our recap series, The Best of!